embedthis/ioto-doc/docs/aws/provisioning.md

 When the device is unclaimed, the Ioto agent will regularly check with the Ioto service to see if it has been claimed.
 In this state, it is "unmanaged" and awaiting orders.

-The Ioto agent will check the Ioto service immediately on power-on, and then every 5 seconds with an exponentially increasing delay period up to a defined limit.
+The Ioto device agent will check the Ioto service immediately on power-on, and then every 5 seconds with an exponentially increasing delay period up to a defined limit.
 If the device is rebooted, the polling process recommences.

+After device claiming, when the device will be provided the X.509 certificate and keys when it next connects or polls the service.
+The device will save the certificates and keys, then connect to the device cloud.
+This completes the provisioning process.

+## Pre-Claiming Devices

+If you are using pre-claimed devices, the process is similar, except you claim the device from the Ioto Manager when the device is made.
+Otherwise the process is the same.